jyotishmaan/Microprocessor-Programming/README.md

 # Microprocessor-Programming
-Assembly code written during lab sessions
+This repo contains assembly code written during lab sessions for the course microprocessor programming